dxdxdt/proone/doc/htbt.md

 | MinLen    | 5                                                                |
 | MaxLen    | 1028                                                             |

-Bin Meta frames are an extension of the Command frames.
+The bin meta frame is an extension of the Command frames.

 **alloc_len** is the length in octets advised by the authoritive implementation for preallocation.
 The submissive implementation may choose to honor the field